The Great Conditioner Debate!

 The simple answer is YES!

-No matter how good your dog haircare products claim to be, shampoo naturally cleanses away dirt and grime, opening up the hair shaft and altering the hair (and skin’s) natural moisture balance- it’s oil equilibrium (pH).
+No matter how good your dog haircare products claim to be, shampoo naturally cleanses away dirt and grime, opening up the hair shaft and altering the hair (and skin’s) natural moisture balance — it’s oil equilibrium (pH).
 That’s its purpose.
-Shampoo only, depending on the quality of ingredients or chemical make-up, can leave your dog’s skin dry and the fur brittle.
+Shampoo alone, depending on the quality of ingredients or chemical make-up, can leave your dog’s skin dry and the fur brittle.

 Kristen Duvall, Author at DOGSBLOG says;

-The case for conditioners – Shampoos by design are used for cleaning- removing unwanted grime from the skin and coat.
-But shampooing, without sealing the coat afterwards, leaves the hair shaft open– at that point residue can enter and oils and hydration escape.
-What you can do is use a conditioner after shampooing to close the hair cuticle and restore hydration, moisture and elasticity.
-Conditioners also fill in the damaged hair that drying, brushing, de-shedding and rubbing causes.
+The case for conditioners – Shampoos by design are used for cleaning — removing unwanted grime from the skin and coat.
+But shampooing, without sealing the coat afterward, leaves the hair shaft open– at that point, residue can enter and oils and hydration escape.
+What you can do is use a conditioner after shampooing to close the hair cuticle and restore hydration, moisture, and elasticity.
+Conditioners also fill in the damaged hair that drying, brushing, de-shedding, and rubbing causes.
 Just normal wear and tear chips away at the hair cuticle.
-Conditioners can help to remove the cuticle to a smooth state and one that gives a more lustrous appearance and feel."
+Conditioners can help to smooth the cuticle and create a more lustrous appearance and feel."

 Have you ever experienced that ‘squeaky clean’ feeling?